Sign up for this email series:

 Helping a child with eczema get a better night’s sleep depends in large part on the routine that’s followed before “lights out.”
 These methods are meant to lull them into a state that’s more receptive to deep, lasting sleep when they actually go to bed.

-A warm bath before bedtime has been demonstrated to yield good results.
+A short, lukewarm bath before bedtime has been demonstrated to yield good results.
 Body temperature falls as we get closer to our usual bedtime.
 Warming a child's body with a bath, followed by some time to cool down, may help them start yawning and pull them towards sleepiness.
-Baths also hydrate dry skin and reduce stress, both triggers for itch in children with eczema.
+Be sure to keep the bath short, as longer, hotter baths can worsen eczema symptoms.

 Teaching children with eczema the practice of progressive muscle relaxation may also yield benefits.
 This involves the child tensing up a muscle group for 10 seconds, then relaxing it for 20 seconds, then moving on to the next muscle group.
 Like the warm bath, this is meant to reduce stress.